 - This is the removal of the foreskin, the protective layer of flexible skin on the penis.

-- Religious circumcision is a simple operation and may be done for religious or medical reasons, but it doesn't affect the way the penis works.
+- Circumcision is a simple operation and may be done for religious or medical reasons, but it doesn't affect the way the penis works.